John King Fairbank: Scholarship and influence

 Fairbank taught at Harvard until he retired in 1977.
 He published a number of both academic and non-academic works on China, many of which would reach a wide audience outside academia.
 He also published an expanded revision of his doctoral dissertation as Trade and Diplomacy on the China Coast in 1953.
 One of his students, Paul Cohen, noted that the approaches or stages in the development of China studies of the 1950s are sometimes referred to as "the Harvard 'school' of China studies."

 Fairbank played a major role in developing Harvard as a leading American center for East Asian studies, including establishing the Center for East Asian Research, which was renamed the Fairbank Center for Chinese Studies after his retirement.
 He was its director from 1955 to 1973.

 Fairbank raised money to support fellowships for graduate students, trained influential China historians at Harvard, and placed them widely in universities and colleges in the US and overseas.
 He welcomed and funded researchers from all over the world to spend time in Cambridge and hosted a series of conferences, which brought scholars together and yielded publications, many of which Fairbank edited himself.
 He established the Harvard East Asian Series, which published monographs to enable students to publish dissertations, which was essential for achieving tenure.
-Fairbank and his colleagues at Harvard, Edwin O. Reischauer and Albert Craig, wrote a textbook on China and Japan, A History of East Asian Civilization.
-Fairbank established links to figures in government both by training journalists, government officials, and foundation executives and by giving his thoughts to the government on policy on China.

-In 1966, Fairbank and the sinologist Denis C. Twitchett, then at Cambridge University, set in motion plans for The Cambridge History of China.
-Originally intended to cover the entire history of China in six volumes, the project grew until it reached a projected 15 volumes.
-Twitchett and Fairbank divided the history, with Fairbank editing volumes on modern (post-1800) China, and Twitchett and others took responsibility for the period from the Qin to the early Qing dynasties.
-Fairbank edited and wrote parts of Volumes 10 to 15, the last of which appeared in the year after his death.
-Martha Henderson Coolidge and Richard Smith completed and published Fairbank's biography of H. B. Morse.

 Among his students were Albert Feuerwerker, Merle Goldman, Joseph Levenson, Immanuel C. Y. Hsu, Akira Iriye, Philip A. Kuhn, Kwang-ching Liu, Roderick MacFarquhar, Rhoads Murphey, David S. Nivison, Andrew Nathan, David Tod Roy, Benjamin I. Schwartz, Franz Schurmann, Teng Ssu-yu, James C. Thomson Jr., Theodore White, John E. Wills Jr., Alexander Woodside, Guy S. Alitto, Mary C. Wright.

 Fairbank was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.